sirPixieJerry/stones_project/README.md

 ## The Project

 For my final project at the SPICED Academy, I remembered this idea and dived into [React-Three-Fiber](https://github.com/pmndrs/react-three-fiber) to create an editor for the stones.
 In one week, I was able to display the glTF of a Stone and create a connection to a canvas element.
 The user is able to paint the stone and save the texture to a PostgreSQL database as a base64 code.
 On the next page, the texture will be loaded from the database and displayed.
 However, user login and all the functionality around a real website where people can share the stones and react to them still needs to be done.

-But You can take a look at the [Live Demo](http://stones-project.herokuapp.com/) on _Heroku_.
+Take a look at the [Live Demo](http://stones-project.herokuapp.com/) on _Heroku_.

 ### DEVELOPER NOTES -->